ZinChen/bakery-ruby/readme.md

     docker login
   ```

-- Open shell with project folder
+- Open shell with the project folder

 - Build image